fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Glass Asp deals combat damage to a player, they loses 2 life at the beginning of their next draw step unless they pays {2} before that step.
+Whenever Glass Asp deals combat damage to a player, that player loses 2 life at the beginning of their next draw step unless they pay {2} before that step.

 **2 / 1**